 The following are popular keywords being used in SAS financial analytics.
-Given here complete statements list for your reference:
+Given here is a complete statements list for your reference:

 put amount dollar10.2;

-Here, the numeric amount converted to dollar amount.
+Here, the numeric amount is converted to a dollar amount.
 The result is as follows:

 >sas input or infile